dhis2/integration-dhis-rapidpro/README.md

 ## Recovering Reports

 A report that fails to be delivered to DHIS2, perhaps because of an invalid webhook payload or an HTTP timeout error, has its associated RapidPro webhook JSON payload pushed to a relational dead letter channel for manual inspection.
-The dead letter channel table schema is as follows:
+The aggregate report dead letter channel table schema is as follows:

 | Column name          | Column type              | Description                                                                                                                                                                                                                                                                                                                          | Column value example                                                                                                                                                                                                                                                                                                                                 |
 |----------------------|--------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|